Changing Landscape with NLCD

 Impervious

-See the Data Dashboards on the XX for a complete and interactive look at land cover statistics.
+See the Data Dashboards for a complete and interactive look at the land cover statistics.

 Area is in square miles.
 See above for class descriptions.